vijaysngrajput/DARCHIE/docs/00-governance/32-implementation-context-log.md

 - The first SQL runtime slice is intentionally narrow: one exercise, one local sandbox runner, and in-memory draft state rather than the final isolated MySQL worker/persistence design
 - Python now visually implies a richer editor flow than the backend actually supports, so docs and future implementation must keep the distinction between mirrored UX and real runtime behavior explicit
 - Data Modeling now feels materially more complete than its backend support; future work must preserve the frontend draft schema and ERD validation semantics when persistence/scoring are added
-- The redesigned Data Modeling experience no longer uses the generic exercise header or right-rail config pattern, so future work should not reintroduce those older UX assumptions by accident
+- The redesigned Data Modeling experience no longer uses the generic exercise header, left-side inspector, or right-rail config pattern, so future work should not reintroduce those older UX assumptions by accident

 ## Next Recommended Task
 Harden the SQL module further, choose the real Python runtime path, and then add persistence plus backend-backed validation/scoring to the Data Modeling builder while bringing Pipeline Builder onto the same dedicated builder pattern.